Can your big wedding go ahead from 21 June?

 However, a surge in infections due to the Delta variant of Covid-19 in recent weeks might mean this date will be delayed by a couple of weeks - although nothing is yet confirmed.

-But, reports on Thursday suggested that even if 21 June was pushed back for an easing of all restrictions, Boris Johnson is still determined to give weddings the green light, lifting the 30-person limit.
+But, reports suggested that even if 21 June was pushed back for an easing of all restrictions, Boris Johnson is still determined to give weddings the green light, lifting the 30-person limit.

 According to reports inThe Times even if other lockdown restrictions remain in place, Mr Johnson - who got married on the Bank Holiday weekend to his partner Carrie Symonds - wishes to allow weddings to go ahead.